 “Composing is an amazing thing.
 When it’s flowing, when I’m engrossed, when I utterly lose track of time – those are the best times.
 And the intensity of creation is closely matched by the thrill when a new piece is brought to life by musicians.
 But there’s one further summit – the first performance itself, when the new piece speaks directly to the audience.
 It’s that process of unveiling, and the reactions of the audience members to what has been unveiled, that really makes it all worthwhile.”

 Ian’s music has been performed by ensembles including the Choir of King’s College Cambridge, Brodsky Quartet, Fitzwilliam Quartet, Royal Liverpool Philharmonic Orchestra, Hallé and Royal Northern Sinfonia.
 In 2004 he was shortlisted for the British Composer Awards for Crosby Symphony Overture.
 He was among ten composers commissioned to write a piece for the 10th anniversary of Ensemble 10/10 in 2007.
 We’re Going on a Bear Hunt, for narrator and orchestra, was performed by the RLPO, with Michael Rosen narrating, at the 2013 BBC Proms, Sunday 1 September, and broadcast live on BBC Radio 3.
 Many of his works are available from Composers Edition, either as print copies or pdfs.
 Many of Ian’s works are available to view online on nkoda.
 Listen on SoundCloud.

 “Stephens’ musical language is hallmarked by strong thematic ideas and driven by the power of bold rhythmic motifs and sonorous combinations of instruments or voices.”
 (Andrew Stewart, BBC Proms programme, 1 September 2013)

-The Clarinet Concerto, commissioned by Kensington Chamber Orchestra with funding from the Nicholas Berwin Charitable Trust and Damian Edwards, is available to orchestras worldwide for free – that’s no hire fee at all – until September 2020.
-It’s scored for 2222.2200.T.str, and lasts about 25 minutes.
-If you’re interested please get in touch via the contact form.
+The Clarinet Concerto, commissioned by Kensington Chamber Orchestra with funding from the Nicholas Berwin Charitable Trust and Damian Edwards, is scored for 2222.2200.T.str, and lasts about 25 minutes.
+To hire performance materials, please get in touch via the contact form.

 Premieres coming up: